popUpp/JavaHelloWorld/README.md

 # Java Hello World Example

-In this kurac palac mozes svasta naci i nista bitno nije
+In this project you can find nothing

 /**********************************************